tobixen/thrash-protect/README.md

 station; on a production server it's just unacceptable.

-If asking around on how to solve problems with thrashing, the typical answer would be one out of three:
+If asking around on how to solve problems with thrashing, the typical answer would be one out of four:

 * Install enough memory!
 In the real world, that's not always trivial; there may be physical, logistical and economical